btomaj/parse-json-stream/README.md

 # parse-json-stream

-## Roadmap
+## Todo
-- [ ] Buffer incomplete non-string primitives between chunks
+- [ ] Buffer incomplete non-string primitives between chunks in JSONLexer.tokenise()
+- [ ] When complete escape character is in chunk, use chunk for LexerToken instead of creating a new string in JSONLexer.processEscapeCharacter()
+- [ ] Look for opportunities to move reusable logic from JSONLexer to abstract Lexer
+- [ ] Deduplicate calls to DPDA.transition() in JSONParser and FSM.transition() JSONLexer, and refactor into 3D array.

 ## McKeeman Form diagram
 Source: https://www.json.org/json-en.html